I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Having the urge to find out what the big fuss was about, I was merely 20 years old when I first watched Orson Welles’s Citizen Kane (1941).
-I was bored as hell and considered myself so clever and educated for figuring out there was nobody in the room when Kane uttered his famous last word.
+I was bored as hell and considered myself so clever and educated that I figured out there was nobody in the room when Kane uttered his famous last word.

 As education can shape your perception, so can clever filmmaking by employing deep focus to reveal the illusion of perceptual accuracy.